Ypertex/blog/content/articles/who-wins-poker-games/index.md

 The more **counter-intuitive lessons** are:

-* In large parts, a technology strategy serves a non-technological audience and hence shouldn't focus on technologies.
+* In large parts, a technology strategy serves a non-technological audience and hence shouldn't focus on specific technologies.

 * Any strategy completely depends on the people who're supposed to execute it, *when* they're supposed to execute it.
 To enable decision-makers in stressful moments that count most, a strategy needs to be clear, memorable, transferable, and actionable.

-* Many people expect a strategy to deliver answers.
+* Many people expect a strategy to deliver specific answers.
 Don't fall into this trap!
 A strategy that gives specific answers is tailored to specific situations only.
 If you want a strategy that is transferable to all kinds of situations, ask questions instead.
 After all, a strategy is supposed to support decision-makers, not to replace them.

 * Develop strategies like products.
 Test them with real users, then iterate based on the insights you gained.
 Map the journey of your customers.
 Your strategy is more than a document; bundle it with all sorts of communication tools.
 Design and gamify the user experience.
 The list goes on!